 Residential recycling is free for all residents of the City of Fredericksburg and Stafford County.

-The Eskimo Hill Residential Convenience Center is undergoing a few changes.
+The Regional Landfill is undergoing a few changes.
 In an attempt to adapt to current recycling markets, the R-Board has set up separate containers for cardboard and glass, in addition to regular single stream recyclables.
 Glass containers have also been set up at the Belman Road Convenience Center.
 Glass markets have been historically scarce so, we are separating it for beneficial use around the landfill.

 We are actively working towards making the residential recycling area more accessible for all residents and we greatly appreciate all the patience throughout this process.